erikorlowski/cscie97/cscie97/asn5/design.md

 * Is is validated that any updates to a flight plan are communicated properly
 * The simulator injects surveillance data that should move an aircraft between sectors
 * It is validated that the aircraft correctly changed sectors
-* The Administrator module GUI changes a sector boundary
+* The Flight Control module GUI changes a sector boundary
 * It is validated the all aircraft are correctly re-assigned and the controller GUIs update as needed

 #### Loss of Separation Test